coderefinery/DEPRECATED-software-licensing/talk.md

 - ... use an open source code (scientific reproducibility)
 - ... develop under an open source license to keep access to my code
-- ... develop under a share-alike license in order to not lock myself out of the code I have written and improvements to the code
+- ... develop under a share-alike license in order to not lock myself out of improvements to my code
-- ... contribute to a share-alike licensed software of others
+- ... contribute to a share-alike licensed software of others because I know they won't run away with my code
 - ... distribute my code under a share-alike license to motivate people like me to contribute

+### When I am "forced" to contribute to a closed-source code ...

+- ...
+I contribute my code explicitly under LGPL or MPL (to not lose control)

 ### Food for thought